hpi-schul-cloud/cui/rasa-nlu/data/opensap_faq_complete/course.md

 ## intent:course_enrollment_after_start
 - Can I still register for a course at openSAP after the course has already started?
+- the course has already started. can i still enroll?

 ## intent:course_self_paced
 - What does self-paced mode mean?